Question 1: What is EMAS?

 For SMEs in the supply chain EMAS registration of client companies can have a direct impact.
 A growing number of small companies will need to demonstrate (or have already demonstrated) a recognised track record of systematic environmental management.
 In fact, often supplier companies are required to have EMAS registration in order to gain market access.
 For instance, in industry sectors close to the customer, suppliers note that their customers request EMAS registration.

 EMAS’ objective is to continuously improve the environmental performance of registered organisations by having them commit to evaluating and reducing their environmental impact.
 Independent environmental verifiers verify organisations’ improvement of their environmental performance.
 After the validated environmental statement is sent to the Competent Body it has to be made publicly available.
 Only then the organisation is listed in the EMAS Register and has the right to use the EMAS logo.

-Additionally, the European Commission annually organises the European EMAS Awards, which is the most prestigious award in environmental management.
+Additionally, since 2005, the European Commission annually organised the European EMAS Awards, which is the most prestigious award in environmental management.
 The Awards are handed out to companies and local authorities that excel in issues such as energy efficiency or resource efficiency.
 Further information on the European EMAS Awards is available at: /environment/emas/emasawards/index.htm

 External costs of implementing EMAS are incurred by employing external expertise to support EMAS implementation and reporting.